 Don't get involved in office gossip about other employees or the company.
 Even when you hang out with coworkers on personal time, think of something else to discuss.
 You never know what will come back to you, and the last thing you need to deal with is someone thinking of you as the office gossip.

 When working in close quarters, remember that not everyone loves the smell of strong perfume and the sound of your favorite rock band.
 Other things you need to refrain from doing include humming, foot tapping, long personal phone conversations, and filing your fingernails.
 Keep your workspace neat and clean.
 No one likes to work with a slob, especially when it spills over into community space.
 Never leave food in the break room overnight.

-Be Friendly to New Employees.
+Be Friendly to New Employees

 One of the things that can ruin your reputation in an office environment is to claim someone else's ideas as your own.
 When talking about a project during lunch or after work, make sure that if it comes up at the meeting, you give credit to the correct person.
-If a supervisor mistakenly thinks it is your idea, set the record straight, no matter how tempting it may be to let her continue thinking you are brilliant.
+If a supervisor mistakenly thinks it is your idea, set the record straight, no matter how tempting it may be to let them continue thinking you are brilliant.

 By the same token, never blame anyone else for your mistakes.
 This only makes matters worse and will create animosity.
 You are better off admitting what happened and find a way to fix it.
 Everyone makes mistakes, but try not to make the same one more than once.

-When communicating with coworkers and supervisors, the key is to get your thoughts across in a way that can be understood.
-Using too much corporate talk can be confusing, and you run the risk of using it incorrectly.
+When communicating with co-workers and supervisors, the key is to get your thoughts across in a way that can be understood.
+Using too much corporate talk can be confusing and you run the risk of using it incorrectly.
 If you are ever in doubt about what the other person is saying, come right out and ask.
 This goes for voice communication as well as texts and emails.

 Every office has a dress code.
 Don't break it.
 If you do wear inappropriate attire, you may find yourself in a boss-mandated seminar about how to dress for success.
 Or worse, you might get passed over for a promotion or even demoted.
 If in doubt, err on the conservative side until you are sure what is considered appropriate.

-Think Before You Speak.
+Think Before You Speak

-If You are Sick, Stay Home.
+If You Are Sick, Stay Home

 When you have a virus that is contagious, it's rude to take it to the office.
-Not only will you get less work done, you are spreading your germs that can make other people miserable.
+Not only will you get less work done, but you are also spreading your germs that can make other people miserable.
 Stay home and take care of yourself so you can get back to work and be more productive.